Family Court Services

 Frequently Asked QuestionsGeorge Allen Sr. Courts Building .
 600 Commerce Street .
 Suite 201 .
 Dallas, Texas 75202

-Social studies average 90 days to complete from the date of the first appointment.
+Custody evaluations average 4-6 months to complete from the date of the first appointment.
 Common factors that delay completion beyond that time frame include:

 Do I have to meet in the same room with the other party (my ex.)?

 It is customary to have at least one session where the clients to the suit are seen at the same time.
 As the vast majority of our clients will continue to co-parent their children, it is important to observe how the parents work together.
-If family violence has occurred or protective orders are in place, then clients are not usually seen together.
+If protective orders are in place, then clients are not usually seen together.

 Do my other children have to participate?

-The children living within each household, who are not the subjects to the suit, are seen as a component of the family unit.
+Yes.
+The children living within each household full-time or part-time, who are not the subjects to the suit, are seen as a component of the family unit.
 Each family unit will impact the children in question and it is important to see how each member contributes.

 Why do I have to do this?

-The Judge has ordered the social study for the purpose of obtaining a neutral assessment of you and your family from a professional who understands the family dynamics and the impact of divorce and litigation on children.
+The Judge has ordered the custody evaluation for the purpose of obtaining a neutral assessment of you and your family from a professional who understands the family dynamics and the impact of divorce and litigation on children.
 The judge uses this information and the rest of the information obtained during the litigation process to determine what is in the best interest of the children.

 How long does the orientation last?